ORIGINAL RESEARCH article

 - 3College of Saint Benedict, St. Joseph, MN, United States

-- 5Division of Physical Therapy, Medical School, University of Minnesota, Minneapolis, MN, United States
+- 5Division of Physical Therapy, University of Minnesota, Minneapolis, MN, United States

 Background: Sarcopenic obesity has been observed in people with neuromuscular impairment, and is linked to adverse health outcomes.
 It is unclear, however, if sarcopenic obesity develops in adults with facioscapulohumeral muscular dystrophy (FSHD).